TheBB/SISO/README.rst

 IFEM-to-VT is a tool for converting IFEM_ simulation results to other formats more suitable for visualization:

-- VTU/VTK: for use with Paraview_
+- PVD/VTU/VTK: for use with Paraview_
 - VTF: for use with GLView_

-So named because all supported formats to date start with "VT".
+So named because all initially supported formats started with "VT".

 Installation